SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Check the viewport to see if the texture has been updated.
 All skin and hair parts are now colorized and ready to render.

 Render your model.
 Looks great, doesn’t it?
 Now, you can use your Renderpeople model as a mannequin in your shopping windows and retail visualizations.
-To revert your model back to normal, simply swap out your newly created mannequin-diffuse with the original diffuse texture.
-Take care of the naming though, so that the material will automatically recognized it.
+To revert your model back to normal, simply swap out your newly created mannequin diffuse with the original diffuse texture.
+Take care of the naming though, so that the material will automatically recognize it.

 3D scanned mannequins in shop windows with different clothes